s4njk4n/XDC_FieldMedic/README.md

 - Checks RPC for errors or lag at set intervals.
 - Auto-reboots remote server (up to 3 tries) and verifies if it worked.
-- Notifies via 1 or 2 ntfy topics per node (errors, fixes, failures, daily "all good" health ping).
+- Notifies your mobile phone via 1 or 2 ntfy topics per node (errors, fixes, failures, daily "all good" health ping).
 - Logs with timestamps, auto-trimmed to 48 hours to avoid chewing up the whole drive with logs.
 - Easy tweaks (all vars up top in the script).